Tim Anderson Player Props: White Sox vs. Angels

-On Tuesday, Tim Anderson (batting .059 in his past 10 games) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+On Wednesday, Tim Anderson (.108 on-base percentage in past 10 games, 162 points below season-long percentage) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
 First pitch is at 9:38 PM ET.

 Tim Anderson Game Info & Props vs. the Angels